 The natural extension of this work is to relax this assumption and consider quasi-dynamic model during manipulation.
 To work on these cases, we need to explicitly consider dynamic version of the stability margin.
 However, this is not trivial.
 We need to understand how we can propagate uncertainty for contact dynamics as it is not well understood.
 The stability margin needs to incorporate this uncertainty propagation for such cases.
-See \cite{shirai2023covariance} for more discussion about how uncertainty propagates for contact-rich dynamical systems.
+See \cite{shirai2023covariance} for more discussion on uncertainty propagation for contact-rich dynamical systems.

 \textbf{Accurate Contact Mechanics} One of the contributions of this paper is that we consider patch contact.
 However, in reality, the robot should be able to switch contact mode from patch contact to point contact and vice versa.
 This enables CIBO to have a larger stability margin but, again, makes the lower-level optimization of CIBO non-convex.